About David Kessler

 Raised in Tel Aviv, he earned his Master of Sciences in Electro-optics with distinction from the Hebrew University of Jerusalem, then directed a team that developed innovative laser-guiding systems for Israel Military Industries.
 He received his Ph.D. from the Optical Sciences Center at the University of Arizona.

 David was honored with the title Distinguished Inventor by Kodak’s chief technical officer, and won the Team Achievement Awards for three different projects.
 In 1995 he was appointed to the Kodak Research Council, a group of the company’s top 50 scientists.
-Two years later he was awarded a Primetime Emmy for the Kodak Spirit Datacine.
+He is a recipient of a Primetime Emmy for the Kodak Spirit Datacine.

 In 2006 David departed Kodak and launched Kessler Optics & Photonics Solutions.
-Since then, he has worked with companies large and small on a variety of innovative systems from concepts to detailed designs and to production.
-He has twice served as expert witness at the U.S. International Trade Commission.
-He has also conducted an advanced optical design course to a number of corporate design teams.
+Since then, he has worked with numerous companies on a variety of innovative systems from concepts to detailed designs and to production.
+Among them are twenty companies engaged in AR/VR or HUDs displays.
+He served twice as expert witness at the U.S. International Trade Commission.
+He has also conducted an advanced optical design course for a number of corporate design teams.

-David is a fellow of the International Society of Optical Engineering, a member of the Optical Society of America and the Society of Information Displays, and the Optical Society of America.
+David is a fellow of the International Society of Optical Engineering, a member of the Optical Society of America and the Society of Information Displays.